What is guaifenesin?

 - If you are allergic to guaifenesin or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.

-- You have breathing problems (such as emphysema, chronic bronchitis, asthma, smoker’s cough), cough with blood, or large amounts of mucus.
+- You have breathing problems (such as emphysema, chronic bronchitis, asthma, smoker’s cough) or large amounts of mucus.

 Do not use if: